newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 ---
 ### Safety Permits
-- **`Certificate of Occupancy or Approval|certificate-occupancy`:** Your space needs specific certifications depending on the children’s ages:
+- **`Certificate of Occupancy or Approval|certificate-occupancy`:** Your space needs a specific Certificate of Occupancy depending on the children’s ages:
 Children 2 ½ years or younger: Institutional (I-4)
 Six or more children older than 2 ½ years of age: Educational (E)
 School-aged child care program or Assembly: (A-3 or A-4)